 Our modeling motivation is supported by the findings of empirical studies and discussions.
-As briefly mentioned at the beginning, there is some consensus that natural disasters have a negative impact on macroeconomy in the short run due to human damages, destruction of structures, and so on, which results in slowdowns in production [e.g., 12-14].
-On the other hand, the discussion on the long-run effects of natural disasters is inconclusive [e.g., 15]; some studies describe the expansionary disaster effects caused by "creative destruction" [e.g., 16], while others make contrasting conclusions that natural disasters have a negative long-term impact [e.g., 12, 13].
-Other results include various assertions including important effects of disasters on growth [17], the lack of partial correlation between natural disaster risk and economic growth [18], different effects across disasters and economic sectors [19], impacts being dependent on political situation [20], greater magnitude of long-term disaster damage in developing societies [21], and the relationship between natural disasters and the poverty trap wherein the poorest households struggle most with shocks [22].
+As briefly mentioned at the beginning, there is some consensus that natural disasters have a negative impact on macroeconomy in the short run due to human damages, destruction of structures, and so on, which results in slowdowns in production (e.g., Raddatz 2007; Noy 2009; Bergeijk and Lazzaroni 2015).
+On the other hand, the discussion on the long-run effects of natural disasters is inconclusive (e.g., Shabnam 2014); some studies describe the expansionary disaster effects caused by "creative destruction" (e.g., Skidmore and Toya 2002), while others make contrasting conclusions that natural disasters have a negative long-term impact (e.g., Noy 2009; Raddatz 2007).
+Other results include various assertions including important effects of disasters on growth (Albala-Bertrand 1993), the lack of partial correlation between natural disaster risk and economic growth (Cuaresma 2022), different effects across disasters and economic sectors (Loayza et al. 2012), impacts being dependent on political situation (Cavallo et al. 2013), greater magnitude of long-term disaster damage in developing societies (UNISDR 2009), and the relationship between natural disasters and the poverty trap wherein the poorest households struggle most with shocks (Carter et al. 2007).

 Views on the impact of disasters on inequality are even more varied.
-Most empirical studies focus on a specific country or region and find, for example, an increase in income inequality in Vietnam [23] and Nepal [24], decreases in Bangladesh [25], Sri Lanka [26], and Myanmar [27].
-On the other hand, some studies investigate the issue using cross-country panel data and conclude, for example, a short-term increase in income inequality that disappears over the long run [28], negative relationships between disaster and income inequality in both the short and long run [29], and the vicious cycle wherein countries with higher inequality have a larger number of people affected resulting in further larger inequality [30].
+Most empirical studies focus on a specific country or region and find, for example, an increase in income inequality in Vietnam (Bui et al. 2014) and Nepal (Bista 2020), decreases in Bangladesh (Abdullah et al. 2016), Sri Lanka (Keerthiratne and Tol 2018), and Myanmar (Warr and Aung 2019).
+On the other hand, some studies investigate the issue using cross-country panel data and conclude, for example, a short-term increase in income inequality that disappears over the long run (Yamamura 2015), negative relationships between disaster and income inequality in both the short and long run (Song et al. 2023), and the vicious cycle wherein countries with higher inequality have a larger number of people affected resulting in further larger inequality (Cappelli et al. 2021).

 Potential mechanisms are also pointed out.
-For example, disasters decrease inequality by destroying capital such as buildings and factories which are generally owned by the rich, and infrastructure, the destruction of which thus decreases the productivity of such capital [e.g., 25-27, 31]; disasters decrease inequality of non-agricultural income where wealthier households have a higher share [26]; institutional capacity is an essential factor explaining the link between disasters and distributional impact [32, 33]; humanitarian aid and financial support by the international community after a disaster help explain the reduction in income inequality [34], while such aids could result in moral hazard associated with an increase in inequality [35, 36].
-Moreover, households at the bottom of the income distribution lack access to insurance coverage but cope with income shocks by employment of child labor, sale of productive goods [37], changes in both agricultural practices and diet, and out-migration of different length periods [38].
-Furthermore, uneven distribution of power and political representation across social groups and across gender also leads to unequal access to prevention and recovery measures, and to financial resources [e.g., 36, 39-42].
+For example, disasters decrease inequality by destroying capital such as buildings and factories which are generally owned by the rich, and infrastructure, the destruction of which thus decreases the productivity of such capital (e.g., Abdullah et al. 2016; Scheidel 2017; Keerthiratne and Tol 2018; Warr and Aung 2019); disasters decrease inequality of non-agricultural income where wealthier households have a higher share (Keerthiratne and Tol 2018); institutional capacity is an essential factor explaining the link between disasters and distributional impact (Banerjee et al. 2010; Breckner et al. 2016); humanitarian aid and financial support by the international community after a disaster help explain the reduction in income inequality (Barone and Mocetti 2014), while such aids could result in moral hazard associated with an increase in inequality (Andor et al.

+2020; Amarasiri de Silva 2009).
+Moreover, households at the bottom of the income distribution lack access to insurance coverage but cope with income shocks through employment of child labor, sale of productive goods (Sawada and Takasaki 2017), changes in both agricultural practices and diet, and out-migration of different length periods (De Waal 2005).
+Furthermore, uneven distribution of power and political representation across social groups and across gender also leads to unequal access to prevention and recovery measures, and to financial resources (e.g., Vásquez-León et al. 2003; Liang et al. 2001; Amarasiri de Silva 2009; Dash 2013; Chowdhury et al. 2021).